integritee-network/book/src/howto_rps_demo.md

-# How to Play Rock Paper Scissor on the integriTEE sidechain
+# How to Play Rock Paper Scissors onchain

-*this demo is intended to show a rock paper scissor game on the integriTEE sidechain*
+*this demo is intended to show a rock paper scissors game on the integriTEE sidechain*

 ## Setup